BIDS-numpy/numpy-paper/letters/editor.md

 Dear Federico,

-Thank you for your positive response, dated 18 December 2019, to our presubmission inquiry for a NumPy paper.
+Thank you for your positive response, dated 18 December 2019, to our presubmission inquiry for the NumPy paper.
 Per your request, we have formatted our submission according to long article limitations.

 NumPy is the fundamental array programming library for the Python